Faith Wilding: War Subjects

 War Subjects is composed of 75” by 50” ink and watercolor drawings, which are “the recombined war body of melancholic historical fragments.”

 Recombinants

 Recombinants are a series of drawings, collages, and paintings that speak to the intersection of plant, human, animal and technological bodies.
 The piece contains visual and intellectual influences derivative of the Cyborg Manifesto.

 Performance work

 Duration performance

 Wilding gave a performance/lecture on the politics of Information Technology and its relation to femininity as a consequence of the global reconstruction of telecommunication.

 Waiting

-Wilding performed this piece in Womanhouse while sitting down and rocking back and forth.
-Waiting is a dramatic monologue that shows the passage of time and that throughout every stage - childhood, teenage years, motherhood, and old age - of her life a woman is waiting to feel beautiful.
+In one of her most well-known works, Wilding performed Waiting in Womanhouse while sitting down and rocking back and forth.
+Waiting is a dramatic monologue that shows the passage of time and that throughout every stage - childhood, teenage years, motherhood, and old age - of her life, a woman is expected to wait: to be noticed, to be married, for her children and husband to come back home, etc. The burden of these societal expectations is framed in the performance through aesthetic choices: a rhythmical tone, the long skirt that Wilding was wearing, with her hands obediently kept on her knees.
 She is waiting to experience life and to feel accepted by herself and society.

 Cock and Cunt

 This was a role-playing exercise written by Judy Chicago and performed by Wilding and Janice Lester in Womanhouse.
 This is an interaction between a husband (HE), played by Wilding, and a wife (SHE), played by Lester.
 Both are wearing comically exaggerated genitalia.
 It starts in the living room with an argument over dishes and ends in the bedroom where the SHE is murdered by the HE.
 This play highlights the prevalence and danger of gender roles.